Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Discussion

-The SP condition represents a first step toward recreating the true physicality of the selected interactions.
+\paragraph{Static Physicality} The SP condition represents a first step toward recreating the true physicality of the selected interactions.
 Here, the role of physical props is isolated, as each remains statically aligned while participants engage with the virtual character.
 Presence scores, both total and across all sub-dimensions, improved significantly compared to the NP condition.
 This finding aligns with prior work, such as Gibbs et al. \cite{gibbs2022comparison}, which demonstrated that introducing haptic feedback to a purely virtual baseline enhances presence in VR.
 Participant accounts help explain this effect, noting that the physical aspect of the interactions “helped ground me within the virtual environment” and that it “really felt like I was existing and interacting with the virtual environment” when engaging with the props.

 Improvements in physical and social presence were expected, as tangible contact aligns with the intended form of these interactions.
 More notably, however, the increase in self-presence represents a particularly meaningful outcome.
 As outlined in Table \ref{tab:MPS}, self-presence encompasses bodily and emotional connectivity as well as the sense of bodily extension.
 Enhancements in this dimension suggest that physical rendering not only strengthens the authenticity of the interaction but also deepens the user’s perceived role within it.
-Without this heightened sense of self, the potential for truly meaningful social–physical interaction is diminished.
+Enhancements in self-presence suggest that physical rendering not only strengthens interaction authenticity but also deepens the user’s perceived role within the experience.
 This increase in self-presence aligns with prior findings that multisensory integration (e.g. visuotactile feedback) strengthens embodiment subcomponents such as body ownership and agency \cite{gall2021embodiment}.
-In VR studies comparing visual-only experience versus added tactile feedback, participants appear to show stronger illusions of being touched and higher embodiment ratings \cite{seinfeld2022evoking}, supporting the idea that physical rendering deepens users’ perceived role in interactions.
+In VR studies comparing a visual-only experience to one with added tactile feedback, participants show stronger illusions of being touched and higher embodiment ratings \cite{seinfeld2022evoking}, supporting the idea that physical rendering deepens users’ perceived role in interactions.